 Shoot enough to edit well

-- It takes two (or more) takes.
-Gone are the days of running out of film; digital storage is cheap and abundant.
+It takes two (or more) takes.
+Gone are the days of running out of film; hard drives are cheap and abundant.
 Use the extra space to record multiple takes, or versions of a scene.
 That is, always shoot more takes than you think you need.
 This will give you more options to work with when in the editing suite.
 It’s always better to have too much footage than not enough.

 11 basic video editing principles